SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

       INSERT VALUE #( evt = event fw_obj = obj ) INTO TABLE flyweight_tab.

-      "Adding information to an log table for display purposes.
+      "Adding information to a log table for display purposes.
       APPEND |Entry does not exist for key "{ event }".
 New object created and added to the internal table.| TO zcl_demo_abap=>log.
     ENDIF.
   ENDMETHOD.